area9innovation/flow9/tools/dsl/readme.md

 # Future plans

-- Add DSL for lowering one language to another
 - Add DSL for type checking
 - Add DSL for test cases for all of the above
 - Add DSL for grammar rewriting